The General Data Protection Regulation (GDPR) initiative has changed the way the world collects consumer data.

 What makes this more complicated?
 Any ‘forgotten’ data must also be deleted by any third party that now possesses it – so companies need to know where their data has gone and who’s holding it.
 It may sound obvious, but this is a common and far-reaching problem.

-Companies have always needed consent for direct marketing, but after GDPR they will also need consent for processing (collecting additional data to process, segment or target leads) As a result, brands may have to offer leads the option of receiving standard non-targeted emails, or emails more suited to your tastes as a result of data processing.
+Companies have always needed consent for direct marketing, but after GDPR they will also need consent for processing (collecting additional data to process, segment or target leads) As a result, brands may now offer leads the option of receiving standard non-targeted emails, or emails more suited to your tastes as a result of data processing.

 Start with a Data Protection Impact Assessment (DPIA).
 This audit will set a baseline for your needs and activities, and help with policy implementation and updates.
 Once this is done, you will need to maintain compliance.
 This means conducting quarterly reviews, implementing crisis management processes and most importantly, running staff training.
 After all, your employees will need to abide by the new regulations.